SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.1/securityTesting/SPOOFINGSNIFFINGTEST.md

-In order to avoid or prevent *Spoofing and Phishing Attacks*, the following security tests should be performed.
+In order to avoid or prevent *Spoofing, Brute Force and Phishing Attacks*, the following security tests should be performed.

 <table class="tg">
 <thead>